 Ingredients

-- 3 boneless, skinless chicken breasts (around 2 pounds total)
+- 3 boneless chicken breasts (about 2 pounds)

 - 1 teaspoon onion powder